๐Ÿ’ฐ Trip to Thailand Cost: 2023 Travel Budget Breakdown

 Chiang Mai Airbnb$111$22

-Accommodations in Thailand are extremely affordable so you can stay at mid-range hotels for as low as $15 per night and at budget hotels for as low as $10 per night for a private room.
-At about $150 or more per night, luxury hotels in Thailand are still considered affordable.
+Accommodations in Thailand are incredibly affordable.
+You can stay at a mid-range hotel for as low as $15 per night.
+A private room costs as low as $10 per night at a budget hotel.
+Even luxury hotels, which start at $150 per night, are relatively inexpensive.

 A private, clean room with a queen bed.